Learn About LIHEAP in Arizona

 - Aid in making a home more energy efficient in order to reduce future energy costs.

 Eligible families can receive utility assistance once in every 12 month period.
 However, benefits are not guaranteed as aid is available on a first come first serve basis.
 However, priority is granted if a household contains a senior citizen who is at least 60 years old, a person who is legally disabled or a young child who is under the age of 6 years old.
 Priority is given to these individuals as these persons are at the highest risk for life threatening illness or death if a home becomes too cold in the winter months or too hot in the summer months.

 In addition to energy assistance, the program provides weatherization aid.
 Weatherization is the process of making a home more efficient through repairs or upgrades to certain aspects of the home.
 Some examples of weatherization include ensuring that windows and doors are sealed properly and fixing insulation.
 Additionally, eligible applicants may be able to receive items that can reduce energy costs, such as fluorescent energy saving lightbulbs.

 To learn more about types of LIHEAP assistance, download our free guide.

-What are the Arizona LIHEAP eligibility guidelines?
+What are the Arizona LIHEAP requirements?

-Before you apply for LIHEAP in Arizona, you are strongly encouraged to review the eligibility requirements associated with the program.
+Before you apply for LIHEAP in Arizona, you are strongly encouraged to review the requirements associated with the program.
 In order to receive benefits, you must be a resident of Arizona.
 Nonresidents are ineligible to receive assistance.
 Benefits can only be provided to United States citizens or qualifying non-citizen residents.

 Arizona LIHEAP eligibility primarily surrounds income levels.
 In order to be eligible for benefits, an applicant must have an income level that falls within the program’s guidelines.
 Income limits are reassessed annually, as limits are based upon the current year’s federal poverty line.